You can use the link below to send me a message, ask me a question, or inquire about a speaking opportunity using the form.

 Westminster John Knox Press publishes books that can help you develop your spirituality (including Psobriety!).
 Visit wjkbooks.com to check out the latest titles available.

-Many of us with substance abuse disorder also suffer from other mental health challenges.
+Many of us with substance abuse disorder also face other mental health challenges.
 The National Alliance on Mental Illness can help you find the care you need.
 Visit nami.org/YourJourney to get started.